"photon engager, sometimes an arranger, oft a wrangler for fun"

 University.
 There, under the guidance of documentary photographer, Sol Libsohn,

-With a long list of clients from GE to P&G, KPMG to DCDC, Andy Snow is a documentarian at heart, mindful of revealing essence through light, shadow, and color, while remaining receptive to the surprising interventions of synchronicity.
-His recent project, Watershed, Then&Now, commemorating the Great Flood of 1913 in the Miami Valley of western Ohio, was honored as one of twenty Best of 2013 by the American Society of Media Photographers (ASMP).
+With a long list of clients from GE to P&G, KPMG to DCDC, Andy Snow is a documentarian at heart, mindful of revealing essence through light, shadow, and color, while remaining receptive to any surprising interventions that might be chaos or perhaps synchronicity.
+His historic project, Watershed, Then&Now, commemorating the Great Flood of 1913 in the Miami Valley of western Ohio, was honored as one of twenty Best of 2013 by the American Society of Media Photographers (ASMP).
 "Receiving this award from my peers is a terrific touchstone at this stage of my career," says Snow.
 To see and read more about the Great Flood commemoration, check out his blog at andysnow.blogspot.com and visioneclecti©.com for more imagery.
 Check out his video of one of the largest fountains in the world here: https://vimeo.com/amfountain.
 This work was referenced in artnet news.
 Andy has turned his attention to the new perspectives from the sky.
 In 2014, Andy worked as DOP of Where the Rivers Meet, a music video produced in Dayton that heralded the immigrant friendly policy of the City of Dayton.
-In 2015 he began documenting the construction and renovation of the 20+ libraries of the Dayton Metro Library system, a project that will span 4 years.
+In 2015 he began documenting the construction and renovation of more than 20 libraries of the Dayton Metro Library system, a project that will span 5 years.
 "The bonus piece of this incredible gig is working with local artists, recording the installation of juried works of art in each reimagined facility.
-What a blessing for and from this great community!"
+What a blessing for and from this great community."

 Follow Andy on instagram www.instagram.com/andysnow3/